-Kent Worcester is a Professor of Political Science at MMC, and an affiliated faculty member of the College’s Academic Writing program.
+Kent Worcester is a Professor of Political Science at MMC, and an affiliated faculty member of the College’s History program.
 He received his Ph.D. in Political Science from Columbia University.

 A Comics Studies Reader received the 2010 Peter C. Rollins Award as the year’s best work in the area of American studies and/or cultural studies, while The Superhero Reader was nominated for a 2014 Eisner Award for Best Scholarly/Academic Work.

 Click to view Dr. Worcester’s Google citations page

 Click to view Dr. Worcester’s Wikipedia page

 Professor Worcester’s recent work is concerned with the nexus of comics and politics.
 His articles include “Comics, Comics Studies, and Political Science” (International Political Science Review, Winter 2018); “Love Control: The Hidden Story of Wonder Woman” (New Politics, Summer 2015); “New York City, 9/11 and Comics” (Radical History Review, Fall 2011); “The Punisher and the Politics of Retributive Violence” (Law Text Culture, 2012); and “Visual Language: Neil Cohn and Kent Worcester in Conversation” (International Journal of Comic Art, Spring 2015).